-The Center has many ongoing community service and training projects that are all designed to increase quality of life, support self-determination, and/or facilitate community integration for people with disabilities and their families.
+The Center has many ongoing community service and training projects that are all designed to increase quality of life, support self-determination and diversity, and/or facilitate community integration for people with disabilities and their families.

-- Aggie Ability Awareness
+Aggie Disability Awareness

-- Aggie Guide-Dogs and Service-Dogs
+- Awareness, and

-Since 1997, Texas A&M students have been training puppies to become service dogs through the Aggie Guide-Dogs and Service-Dogs (AGS).
-With the help of these student puppy raisers, dogs learn how to obey and behave in public places, as well as respond to commands unique to service dogs.
-AGS members provide services to the community via education and therapy-dog programs. http://ags.tamu.edu/
+Since 1997, Texas A&M students have been training puppies to become service dogs through Aggie Guide Dogs and Service Dogs (AGS).
+With the help of these students, dogs learn how to obey and behave in public places, as well as respond to commands unique to service dogs.
+AGS members provide services to the community via education and therapy dog programs.Learn more

 Brazos Valley Center for Independent Living